kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 3. __Step 3: Use JavaScript to Detect whether or not CSS is enabled__: This will be walked through in great detail.

 <a name="assumptions-notes"></a>
-## One Assumption...Many Notes
+## One Assumption...More Notes

-The only assumption I'm making is that you have already installed Jekyll on your machine.
-If you don't, [the Jekyll installation documentation](http://jekyllrb.com/docs/installation/ "Read the Jekyll installation documentation") thoroughly walks through the process.
+Since we're talking about creating search for static sites, the only assumption I'm making is that you have either Jekyll or some other static site software on your machine.

 Some notes...

-* Despite the one assumption, the search functionality in this tutorial isn't Jekyll-specific.
-All this is based on my personal Jekyll experiences, and the fact that it's one of the most popular static site generators at the time of the post's publish date.
+* Expanding on the assumption, let's be clear that the search functionality being described here isn't Jekyll-specific.
+All this is based on my personal Jekyll experiences.
 I haven't tested this code outside of Jekyll but as it's dependent on already-existing browser technologies and not any specific software, it should work for situations outside of Jekyll.

 * The proper way to test this functionality is to disable both JavaScript and CSS __BEFORE__ the code runs in a browser.
-Disabling JavaScript before page load in both Chrome and Firefox is easy enough with [Chris Pederick's Web Developer extension](http://chrispederick.com/work/web-developer/ "Get Chris Pederick's Web Developer extension")...Opera had issues.
-But disabling CSS before page load is tricky: Pederick's tool disables it __AFTER__ page load, then CSS is enabled on page refresh after that, which won't render a proper test.
+Disabling JavaScript before page load in either Chrome and Firefox is easy enough with [Chris Pederick's Web Developer extension](http://chrispederick.com/work/web-developer/ "Get Chris Pederick's Web Developer extension")...Opera had issues.
+But Pederick's tool currently can't disable CSS before a page load.
+It can disable it but it won't stay that way: CSS will be re-enabled after a page refresh and that doesn't help us.
 This [Stack Overflow post on disabling a browser's CSS](http://stackoverflow.com/questions/14046738/how-to-disable-css-in-browser-for-testing-purposes "Learn how to disable a browser's CSS") discusses how to do this for various browsers.
 Refer to it when doing cross-browser testing before production deployments but for performing rapid tests while in development, both the Firefox and Safari methods seem to be the easiest way to disable CSS before page load.
 Firefox is *View &gt; Page Style &gt; No Style* while Safari is *Develop > Disable Styles*.

 * The JavaScript-powered search in this tutorial is provided by the [Tipue search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search") but this post does not go into great detail on how of Tipue works.
-It bullet points what the code is doing but that's it so [read the Tipue documentation](http://www.tipue.com/search/docs/ "Read the Tipue documentation") to fully understand how it works.
-Also, I like Tipue but this tutorial should work with other JS-powered search solutions.
-I list some of these options towards the end of this post.
+It bullet points what the code is doing to provide context for this tutorial, but that's it.
+[Read the Tipue documentation](http://www.tipue.com/search/docs/ "Read the Tipue documentation") to fully understand how it works.

-* At some point while reading this, you may say to yourself, "Isn't it easier to just place the fallback code inside a `<noscript>` tag?"...yes, but it doesn't always work.
+* At some point while reading this, you may say to yourself, "Isn't it easier to just place the fallback code inside a `<noscript>` tag?"...yes, but that doesn't always work.
 Plus, if you're coding in XHTML instead of any version of HTML, `<noscript>` won't work at all.
 [The W3C's HTML5 specification is clear about all this](http://www.w3.org/html/wg/drafts/html/master/scripting-1.html#the-noscript-element "Read the noscript section of the HTML5 specification").

-<a name="fallback-google-cse-code"></a>
+<a name="fallback-search-code"></a>
-## The Fallback Google CSE
+## The Fallback Search Code
+Before we get to the three steps, we need to understand some things about the fallback code...

-Our fallback code comes from [Google Custom Search Engine (CSE)](https://www.google.com/cse "Learn more about Google Custom Search Engine (CSE)"), which comes in three versions at the time of this post.
-This tutorial uses the oldest version as it best suits our needs and although it's old, it's still widely in use, particularly on sites that run [the Octopress framework for Jekyll](http://octopress.org/ "Learn about the Octopress framework for Jekyll").
+Our fallback search functionality comes from [Google Custom Search Engine (CSE)](https://www.google.com/cse "Learn more about Google Custom Search Engine (CSE)"), which comes in three versions at the time of this post.
+This tutorial uses the oldest version as it best suits our needs and although it's old, it's still widely in use, particularly on sites using [the Octopress framework for Jekyll](http://octopress.org/ "Learn about the Octopress framework for Jekyll").

-[The second version](https://support.google.com/customsearch/answer/1351747?hl=en "Read Google's recommended way to use Google CSE with a form tag") is very similar to the first version and works when JavaScript is disabled, but adds an extra click-through to the user experience when compared to the first one...not what we want.
-[The third version is what Google currently recommends](http://googlecustomsearch.blogspot.com/2012/08/introducing-custom-search-element-v2.html "Read the official recommendation for Google CSE search boxes") but is a pure JavaScript version that won't work if JS is disabled...also, not what we want.
+[The second version](https://support.google.com/customsearch/answer/1351747?hl=en "Read Google's recommended way to use Google CSE with a form tag") is very similar to the first version and works when JavaScript is disabled, but adds an extra click-through to the user experience when compared to the first one...not what I wanted.
+[The third version is what Google currently recommends](http://googlecustomsearch.blogspot.com/2012/08/introducing-custom-search-element-v2.html "Read the official recommendation for Google CSE search boxes") but is a pure JavaScript version that won't work if JS is disabled...also, not what I wanted.

 Let's look at the code that we'll be using...version 1: